 Coronavirus advice and information

-We are aware that all families will be concerned about the spread of the Coronavirus across the UK.
-This page has been provided to give families key information about the Coronavirus and to provide you with regular updates in case the virus continues to spread nationwide.
+This page has been provided to give families key information about the school during the Coronavirus pandemic and to provide you with regular updates regarding any school closure.

 What is the Coronavirus and what are the symptoms?